NikaAvramchuk/MahjongGame/README.md

 Weronika Avramchuk

-We would like to make special thanks to Piotr Wrona to and whole C_School team.
+We would like to make special thanks to Piotr Wrona and whole C_School team.
 Without them, this project wouldn't exist ;)